Romimonde/BaSP-B2022-Etapa-1-RM/README.md

 ## Semana 5
 We start doing some JavaScript excercises to learn how it works before we applied it to the website.

+## Semana 6
+We added the login and sign up functionalities to the landing page.

+First, we made the html structure of the login and sign up pages and linked them to the landing page.
+Then, we gave style to the pages and form.
+Finally, we added the functionalities, alerts and validations with javascript.

 ### Author: Radium Rocket BaSP Group B